sewald101/geohash_root/README.md

-## Geohash, a Django web app, runs locally in a web browser and returns top-trending hashtags and tweet volumes by geographical area at select worldwide (default), country, and metro grains.
+## Geohash, a Django web app, runs locally in a web browser and returns top-trending hashtags and tweet volumes by geographical area at selected worldwide (default), country, and metro grains.

 ### Prerequisites to run geohash locally: